Robert Neustrom: 'We came around' Dargan Southard, email@example.com

 Chad Gassman spends his springs in the Midwest and his summers in Massachusetts, ingrained in college baseball’s harshest offseason environment.
 The head baseball coach and athletic director at Illinois’ Judson University transitions in June to the prestigious Cape Cod League, where he’s led the Hyannis Harbor Hawks since 2009.

-High-end prospects are splattered throughout every roster of the collegiate league, and droves of MLB scouts flock to every game.
-Staying afloat can be a daunting task.
+High-end prospects are splattered throughout every roster, and droves of MLB scouts flock to every game.
+It can be daunting to stay afloat.

 “It’s about beating the Cape, just the pressure of the scouts and knowing you’re going to have some failure,” Gassman said.
 “Those are the guys who survive — when they can understand that there’s going to be some failure — but the whole point is to persevere.”